CortexVideoServices/jwt4auth/README.md

 #### How to start sample application and check it
-The best option is to download the repository and run an application into a virtual environment.
+The best way is to download the repository and run an application in a virtual environment.
 Run the following commands:

     git clone git@github.com:Alesh/jwt4auth.git